civicrm/civicrm-dev-docs/docs/extend-stages.md

  * __Project Maturity__: Should we expect this to work for most users?
 Should we expect to work in 6 months?
      * __Experimental__: An experimental project offers zero support, stability, or maintenance.
 It may be useful for discussion, finding collaborators, or proving a concept.
      * __Incubation__: An incubation project offers some degree of support, stability, or maintenance.
 It's probably in use at multiple organizations.
 However, the levels are not guaranteed; some gaps and roadbumps should be expected.
 A project may be "Incubation" for days or months or years.
-     * __Maintained__: A maintained project has undertaken significant efforts to ensure that it works and continues working in the future.
+     * __Stable__: A stable project has undertaken significant efforts to ensure that it works and continues working in the future.
 It has a strong quality-signal.
-     * __Unmaintained__: The project is no longer being maintained.
+     * __Deprecated__: The project is no longer being maintained.
 It may work today; but it's liable to break tomorrow (unless someone steps up to manage it).
  * __Stewardship__: Who manages a project?
 Who decides whether the project is experimental?
 Or maintained?
 Or unmaintained?
      * __Contributed__: This project is managed by an individual or company in the ecosystem.
 All design, support, and maintenance are at discretion of the original author.
      * __Official__: The project is monitored as a community resource.
 Generally, the original author retains editorial control, but the project receives more strenuous reviews and follows stricter standards with feedback from others in the community.